laurencelundblade/QCBOR/README.md

   length strings is not supported, but is also not necessary or preferred.

-**Extensible and General** – Provides a way to handle data types that are not directly supported.
+**Extensible and general** – Provides a way to handle data types that are not directly supported.

-**Secure Coding Style** – Uses a construct called UsefulBuf as a discipline for very safe coding the handling of binary data.
+**Secure coding style** – Uses a construct called UsefulBuf as a discipline for very safe coding the handling of binary data.

-**Small Code Size** – When optimized for size using the compiler -Os option, x86 code is less than 5KB (~1.1B encode, ~2.8KB decode, ~0.4KB common).
+**Small code size** – When optimized for size using the compiler -Os option, x86 code is less than 5KB (~1.1B encode, ~2.8KB decode, ~0.4KB common).

 **Clear documented public interface** – The public interface is separated from the implementation.
 It can be put to use without reading the source.

+  **Comprehensive test suite** – Easy to verify on a new platform or OS with the test suite.
+The test suite dependencies are also minimal, only additionally requiring <math.h> for floating point tests.

 ## Code Status